Search Results for

 Combinatorial

-The CombinatorialAttribute is used on a test to specify that NUnit should generate test cases for all possible combinations of the individual data items provided for the parameters of a test.
-Since this is the default, use of this attribute is optional.
+CombinatorialAttribute is used on a test method to tell NUnit to generate test cases for all possible combinations of parameter values.

 Example